HandsOnDataViz/book/docs/HandsOnDataViz.md

 different types of bias, so that you can recognize them as potential factors that may influence your perception, and reduce their presence in your own work.
-The first step toward reducing bias is to correctly identify various types, since at first glance they may appear hidden away, until we learn to call them out.
+The first step toward reducing bias is to correctly identify various types, which at first glance may appear hidden, so that we can call them out.
+In this section we’ll discuss four categories of bias that anyone who works with data needs to recognize: sampling biases, cognitive biases, algorithmic biases, and intergroup biases.
+In a later section we’ll address other types of biases that are highly relevant to anyone working with map data.

-In [Chapter 6: Make Clear Comparisons](comparisons.html), we warned you to watch out biased data sampling that may yield inaccurate results.
-For example, *selection bias* happens when samples may appear to be random, but are not due to underlying processes, such as students in two different schools, but one requires an application process, even one that uses a lottery.
-Also beware of *algorithmic bias* that is built into our software, ranging from simple examples (such as web visitor IP addresses being converted into the nation’s geographic center) and more dangerous ones (TODO EXAMPLE from Ch6).
-Address both types of biases by exercising cautious about the data you choose to analyze, make only meaningful comparisons, and describe issues in the visualization notes and companion text to call out possible biases.
+We previously warned you about *sampling biases* in [Chapter 6: Make Meaningful Comparisons](comparisons.html).
+This category covers data collection procedures that seem legitimate on the surface, but include partially-hidden processes that skew the evidence and yield inaccurate results.
+One example is *selection bias*, which means that the sample selected for your study differs systematically from the larger population.
+“What you see depends on where you look,” cautions professors Carol Bergstrom and Jevin West, authors of a book with an unforgettable title, *Calling Bullshit*.[38]
+One obvious example is to attempting to find the average person’s height by measuring people who happen to be leaving a gymnasium after basketball practice.
+More subtle forms involve *participation bias*, such as survey methods that do not yield responses that are representative of the broader population.
+We also cautioned about *self-selection bias* in program evaluation data, where participants who apply or volunteer must be analyzed carefully to avoid comparisons with non-participants.
+Always [question your data, as described in chapter 4](question.html), before you attempt to make meaningful comparisons.
+If you suspect that sampling issue may have snuck into the data collection process, either do not use the data, or clearly describe your concerns in your visualization notes and companion text to call out potential biases.

-When you analyze and visualize data, look out for additional biases that many cognitive psychologists believe are built into human behavior, both in ourselves and our audiences. *Confirmation bias* refers to the tendency to accept only claims that fit our preconceived notions of how the world works. \[TODO: refer to a dataviz experiment by Thaler?\] Counter it by actively searching for and considering alternative interpretations, and look at contradictory findings with open eyes.
+*Cognitive biases* refer to a category of human behaviors that skew how we interpret data. *Confirmation bias* is one example, which refers to the tendency to accept only claims that fit our preconceived notions of how the world works. *Pattern bias* is another example, where people tend to see meaningful relationships in data, even when numbers were randomly selected.
+Counter these biases by actively searching for alternative interpretations and considering contradictory findings with open eyes.
+Remind remind readers (and yourself) that data is noisy, and our brains are wired to see patterns even when none exist.
+See additional resources on statistical analysis mentioned in [chapter 6](comparisons.html) to learn about appropriate tests to determine whether patterns exist in your data at odds greater than chance.

-*Pattern bias* is another human tendency to see meaningful relationships in data, even when the numbers are random. \[TODO: refer to another dataviz experiment by Thaler?\] Avoid this type of bias by continually reminding yourself (and your readers) that data is noisy, and our brains are wired to see patterns even when none exist.
-Refer to books on statistical data analysis for appropriate tests to determine whether patterns that *appear* to jump out to your eye can be confirmed, and whether their odds of existing are greater than chance. \[TODO: check wording\]
+TODO: FINISH REWRITE with transition….

 Just as people can lie with charts and maps, let’s not forget our long history of misleading audiences (and ourselves) with the word choices we